Breno-Paiva/FunkyDancer/README.md

 ## Funky Dancer

-[Live link][Funkydancer] is a music rhythm game reminiscent of guitar hero and dance dance revolution.
+[Funkydancer][Funkydancer] is a music rhythm game reminiscent of guitar hero and dance dance revolution.
 The user selects the song they want to play and music notes corresponding to dance moves start scrolling down the screen.
 The user then has to strike to correct note as they reach the bottom.
 The user's correct note streak is tracked and if they hit 10 notes in a row they are awarded funky status.

 #### Game Mechanics